I’ve tended to go back & forth in my working life between gainful employment as a full time wage slave, and the happy go lucky life of a contractor.

 I’ve had a lot of fun working on my own products, but I made a deliberate decision not to put all my eggs in one basket and work on one project of my own to the exclusion of everything else, so I have also been contracting.
 My recent contract employers have been great, and not at all short-term in their thinking.
 If I’m honest, though, they have eaten up more time than I originally intended, to the extent that I my own products have been neglected.
 Since I was viewing my products as the long-term route away from frustration, the fact that I wasn’t working on them much has been a constant (if minor) niggle.

-Happily one of my contracts has now mutated into a permanent role, and I’m really pleased to say that I’ve joined Bohemian Coding full time.
+Happily one of my contracts has now mutated into a full-time role, and I’m really pleased to say that I’ve joined Bohemian Coding full time.

 I was delighted to be asked, and it is the best sort of job offer to have - from people who you’ve already been working with, on a product that you already know (and who’s code you’ve already delved into!).